Skip to main content Skip to main menu

 Conference Hub

 Here you will find resources, information, and products related to all conferences that the APH Team is attending.
-More upcoming conference appearances can be found on our Upcoming Conferences page.
+You can also check out our upcoming and recent conference appearances.

 Welcome to the APH ConnectCenter!
 This website offers FREE curated advice and resources to assist children, parents, adults, and job seekers who are blind or low vision, and their associated professionals.
 Through this website, you can access these ConnectCenter resources and much more: